SeduceProject/piseduce_doc/_posts/administration/2021-07-19-prepare-the-switch.md

 ---
 layout: post
 title: PiSeduce Installation - Episode 2
-subtitle: Prepare your PoE Switch
+subtitle: Prepare the PoE Switch
 category: Administration
 index: 3
 ---

 The main hardware requires to set up a PiSeduce cluster is a PoE switch and a few Raspberry Pis.
-A more precise list of the hardware can be found in this [article](/2020-05-28-picluster-setup-from-scratch-ep1).
+A more precise list of the hardware can be found in this [article](/2021-07-23-picluster-shopping-list).
 The PoE switch is an important component of PiSeduce clusters because it supplies the electrical energy of the Raspberrys and allows one of the Raspberrys, called the pimaster, to turn off and on the other Raspberrys called the pislaves.
 To control the PoE ports, the pimaster needs to have SNMP read/write access to the switch.